lit/lit/.changeset/sharp-pans-sip.md

 '@lit-labs/ssr': patch
 ---

-Include the offending template, details about common causes, and a link to the docs to the "partIndex" mismatch error message
+Improve "partIndex" error message to include the offending template, details about common causes, and a link to the docs.